dxwc/turk-system/phase_I_report/phase_I_report.md

 ### Use Case: Quit from the system
 #### Brief Description

-+ Visitor can choose to quit from the system by filing the quit demand to the super-user
++ Developer/Client can choose to quit from the system by filing the quit demand to the super-user

 #### Initial Step-By-Step Description

-1. Visitor follow login button/link present on most page views including main
+1. User follow login button/link present on most page views including main
-2. Visitor files the quit demand
+2. User submits a form found/linked-from in their profile page with optional reason-to-quit text
-3. Visitor sends it to the super-user
+3. After super user confirms (eg: ensure no pending event, refund any amount in deposit etc.) the quit request, user information will no longer be available in the system and user will not be able to log back into the system without re-registering

 ### Use Case: Bid on any demand with promised timeline and money
 #### Brief Description